HelmholtzAI-FZJ/2025-11-Deep-learning-in-Neuroscience/README.md

 ---
-author: Alexandre Strube, Sabrina Benassou, Javad Kasravi
+author: Alexandre Strube, Sabrina Benassou, Anoop K. Chandran
 title: Deep Learning in Neuroscience on the Supercomputers of the Jülich Supercomputing Centre
 ---

-This repo is specifically for the course described in [hifis](https://go.fzj.de/dl-in-neuroscience-course)

 ### It's a single-morning course - a short version of the Bringing Deep Learning Workloads to JSC supercomputers course.